Background of IHP

 - Improve operational efficiency and effectiveness in emergencies.

-- Strengthen coordination of humanitarian assistance and faciliate information sharing as well as encourage cooperation between various actors in emergencies.
+- Strengthen coordination of humanitarian assistance and facilitate information sharing as well as encourage cooperation between various actors in emergencies.